r0light/cna-quality-model/docs/_pages/index.md

     * **Managed backing services** (Backing Service)
       *Especially backing services that provide non-business functionality can be managed by vendors to ensure a stable functioning and up-to-date functionalities.
 Furthermore, it reduces the operational overhead.*
       Scholl2019 6 "Use Managed Databases and Analytics Services"; Arundel2019 15 "Don’t build your own monitoring infrastructure" (Use an external monitoring service); Bastani2017 10 "managed and automated messaging system" (operating your own messaging system increases operational overhead, better use a system managed by a platform)
+  * **Usage of existing solutions for non-core capabilities** (Component, Link)
+    *By using readily available standardized, open source solutions for non-core capabilities, the development effort is reduced and the software quality can be increased, because a broader community ensures the well-functioning of a software solution.*
+    Reznik2019 9 "Avoid Reinventing the Wheel"; Adkins2019 12 "Frameworks to Enforce Security and Reliability"

 ### Performance efficiency